idrispendisbey/arionum-scripts/README.md

 # SCRIPT: Arionum Node Setup

-This script will install and configure Nginx, PHP-FPM 7.2, and MariaDB(Mysql).
+aronode: This script will install and configure Nginx, PHP-FPM 7.2, and MariaDB(Mysql).
 It will clone the Arionum node software from https://github.com/arionum/node and configure the system.

 ## Arionum Node Requirements